-FOXBOROUGH, Mass. - Three former Patriots have been selected as finalists for this year's induction into the New England Patriots Hall of Fame presented by Raytheon.
-This year's finalists (listed in alphabetical order) are safety **Rodney Harrison**, defensive lineman **Richard Seymour** and linebacker **Mike Vrabel**.
-All three players were teammates who helped the Patriots earn multiple Super Bowl championships in the early 2000s
+FOXBOROUGH, Mass. - Three former Patriots have been selected as finalists for this year's induction into the Patriots Hall of Fame presented by Raytheon.
+This year's finalists (listed in alphabetical order) are head coach Bill Parcells, defensive lineman Richard Seymour and linebacker Mike Vrabel.

-Starting today, Patriots fans are encouraged to vote for the former Patriot most deserving of hall of fame honors.
-Fans can vote at **Patriots.com/hof** through May 3, and the team will announce the 2019 Patriots Hall of Fame selection the following week.
+Starting today, Patriots fans are encouraged to vote for the former Patriot most deserving of Hall of Fame induction.
+Fans can vote at patriots.com/hof through May 8, and the team will announce the 2020 Patriots Hall of Fame selection the following week.

-This year's inductee will join **Leon Gray**, who was selected for induction by the 10-person senior selection committee in April, to become the 29th person to be enshrined into the Patriots Hall of Fame.
-The induction ceremony is typically held on the NRG Plaza outside the Patriots Hall of Fame presented by Raytheon.
-The outdoor ceremony is free and open to the public.
-Patriots fans of all ages are welcome and encouraged to attend.
+This year's inductee will become the 30th person to be enshrined into the Patriots Hall of Fame.
+The induction ceremony has historically been held on the Enel Plaza outside the Patriots Hall of Fame presented by Raytheon.
 The date and time of this year's ceremony will be announced at a later date.

-Beginning in 2007, the Patriots started a new tradition, inducting one player or head coach into the team's hall of fame each year.
+Beginning in 2007, the Patriots started a new tradition, inducting at least one player into the team's hall of fame each year.
 The process for induction involves a panel of media, alumni and staff who collectively nominate the players or head coaches most deserving of induction.
-After the nominations are made, the committee votes and the top three tallies become that year's finalists.
-The Patriots then give fans the opportunity to vote online to select each year's Hall of Fame inductee.
+After the nominations are made, the committee votes and the top-three tallies become that year's finalists.
+The Patriots then give fans the opportunity to vote online to select each year's inductee.
 The Patriots are the only team in the NFL that allows its fans to make the final selection for enshrinement into the franchise's highest circle of honor.

 More information on each of this year's finalists is listed in alphabetical order below:

-**Richard Seymour** spent the first eight seasons of his 12-year NFL career with the Patriots and played an important role in delivering six division titles, four conference crowns and three Super Bowl championships to New England.
-He was named to five straight Pro Bowls with the Patriots (2002-06) and earned three straight first team All-Pro honors (2003-05).
+Richard Seymour spent the first eight seasons of his 12-year NFL career with the Patriots and played an important role in delivering six division titles, four conference crowns and three Super Bowl championships to New England.
+He was named to five straight Pro Bowls with the Patriots (2002-06) and earned three straight first-team All-Pro honors (2003-05).
 His five Pro Bowl berths are the most by any Patriots defensive lineman since the 1970 NFL merger.
 He was also a four-time team co-captain.
 In 2009, he was voted to the Patriots 50th Anniversary Team and the 2000s All-Decade Team.
-Earlier this year, Seymour was one of 15 finalists for the Pro Football Hall of Fame's Class of 2019.
+Seymour has been a finalist for the Pro Football Hall of Fame for the last two years.